smittytone/BuildAPIAccess/README.md

 BuildAPIAccess is offered under the terms of the MIT licence.

-**A polite request** If you make use of BuildAPIAccess in any way, a credit and a link to this repository would be appreciated.
+**A polite request** If you make use of BuildAPIAccess in any way, a credit and a link to this repository would be much appreciated.

 ## Devices